mozkkkk/LWHCGM/README.md

 ## Usage

+## Dataset

+The dataset used in this project is publicly available and can be found using a standard web search.

 ### Training

 To train the model from scratch, you can run the `train.py` script.
 Key hyperparameters such as learning rate, batch size, and number of epochs can be configured directly within the script.